 The following video about dealing with the police and your legal rights was created by Victoria Legal Aid.

 Victoria Legal Aid has also created a booklet that provides more information:

 If you have a complaint to make about the police you can contact the Office of Police Integrity:

 Going to court

 Going to court can be quite intimidating.
 For this reason, we recommend you contact us before your court date for advice.
-We can help you to understand you case and what your options are.
-We may be able to represent you, or assist you to find other legal representation.
+We can help you to understand your case and what your options are.
+We may be able to represent you or assist you to find other legal representation.

 For a virtual tour of the Magistrates’ Court, and some advice about what to do before going to court, please click here.